tilt-dev/api.tilt.dev/docs/interface/ui-resource-v1alpha1.md

     A list of warnings encountered while running the build.
 These warnings will also be printed to the build's log.

+- **conditions** ([]UIResourceCondition)

+  Represents the latest available observations of a UIResource's current state.

+  Designed for compatibility with 'wait' and cross-resource status reporting. https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties

+  <a name="UIResourceCondition"></a>
+  **

+  - **conditions.status** (string), required

+    Status of the condition, one of True, False, Unknown.

+  - **conditions.type** (string), required

+    Type of UI Resource condition.

+  - **conditions.lastTransitionTime** (MicroTime)

+    Last time the condition transitioned from one status to another.

+    <a name="MicroTime"></a>
+    *MicroTime is version of Time with microsecond level precision.*

+  - **conditions.message** (string)

+    A human readable message indicating details about the transition.

+  - **conditions.reason** (string)

+    The reason for the condition's last transition.

 - **currentBuild** (UIBuildRunning)

   The currently running build, if any.